 - Allow flexibility in recess policies and the use of teacher time to allow for supervision of classroom recess.

-- If picnic benches or seating is available outside — provide visual cues to reinforce six feet of spacing.
+- If picnic benches or seating is available outside — provide visual cues to reinforce physical distancing.

 All Personal Hygiene Guidance must be followed on the school bus.
 In order to practice physical distancing on a school bus, the seating capacity must be reduced.
 This may necessitate the use of a seating chart to designate which seats are available.

 - Educate parents and students on the steps they must take to keep others safe during loading and unloading.

 - If a student appears visibly sick, parents will be asked to take the student home and follow Stay at Home Requirements (Appendix B).